Vaughn Grissom Player Props: Braves vs. Marlins

-The Atlanta Braves, including Vaughn Grissom (batting .281 in his past 10 games, with four RBI), take on starting pitcher Sandy Alcantara and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+On Wednesday, Vaughn Grissom (.290 batting average in his past 10 games, with a walk and four RBI) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 6:40 PM ET.

+He had a hitless performance in his last game (0-for-2) against the Marlins.

 Vaughn Grissom Game Info & Props vs. the Marlins